rdacomp/CollapseOS/doc/blockdev.md

 before it could load its specified number of bytes, it stops.
 It only raises an error if it couldn't load any byte.

+It moves the device's position to the byte after the last loaded byte.

 ### save

 `save` is the opposite of `load`.
 It writes the specified number of bytes from memory to the active blockdev at its current position.

+It moves the device's position to the byte after the last written byte.

 ### Example